Top 40 Things to Do in Liverpool, Explore These Must-See Attractions

 Here you will find an array of unique food vendors, vintage clothing stores and space for budding artists.
 There’s even a ghetto-style crazy golf course!

-For television lovers, you will also be delighted to know that a Peaky Blinders bar has recently opened in the district.
+For television lovers, you will also be delighted to know that a Peaky Blinders bar has opened in the district.
 Fancy taking your exploring to the next level?
 Various scenes from the show have been filmed nearby over the years and make for a good tourist attraction!

 21 Learn About the Story of British Music